karstenw/launcher/README.md

 Appscript/py2app demo that allows time delayed start of other applications and documents.

+This originated long ago from the "MiniTC" demo that used to be part of an appscript tutorial (v0.18.1)

 ## Download ##
 Downloads at my dropbox: http://goo.gl/PXJwFw